laurashen/data-science-sequencing.github.io/lectures/lecture8.md

 _Scribed by Renke Pan and revised by the course staff_

+### Topics

+1. <a href='#review'>Review</a>
+2. <a href='#examples'>Examples of de Bruijn</a>
+3. <a href='#practical'>A practical algorithm based on the de Bruijn graph algorithm</a>

-### Review and Agenda
+### <a id='review'></a> Review

-Recall that last time we have introduced [De Bruijn Graph](http://www.homolog.us/Tutorials/index.php?p=2.1&s=1) and [Eulerian Path](https://en.wikipedia.org/wiki/Eulerian_path).
-De Bruijn Graph can be constructed from the L-spectrum through the following steps:
+Recall that last time we introduced the [de Bruijn Graph](http://www.homolog.us/Tutorials/index.php?p=2.1&s=1) and the [Eulerian Path](https://en.wikipedia.org/wiki/Eulerian_path).
+A de Bruijn Graph can be constructed from the L-spectrum through the following steps:

 1. Add a vertex for each [(L-1)-mer](https://en.wikipedia.org/wiki/K-mer) in the L-spectrum.

-2. Add k-edges between two (L-1)-mers if their overlap has length L-2 and the corresponding L-mer appears k times in the L-spectrum.
+2. Add k edges between two (L-1)-mers if their overlap has length L-2 and the corresponding L-mer appears k times in the L-spectrum.

 An Eulerian Path of a graph is the path that traverses each edge of the graph exactly once.
-Note that the algorithms to find Eulerian Paths takes linear time, which is quite computationally cheap (Recall that the greedy algorithm would need to compute overlaps between reads.
+Note that the algorithms can find Eulerian Paths in linear time, which is quite computationally cheap.
+Recall that the greedy algorithm would need to compute overlaps between reads.
 If done naively this scales quadratically in the number of reads.
-We will discuss this in the coming lectures).
+We will discuss this in the coming lectures.

 Here we consider the Dense Read Model,